 Tip: Admission to the palaces is free every last Wednesday of the month.

-I’ll look into all five palaces closer in one of my future post.
+I look closer into all five palaces closer in my other post.

 Historical fact: Joseon dynasty ruled Korea for over 5 centuries from 1392 till the Japanese control over Korea took place (1910-1945).
 In the last years of its rule – since in 1897 – the Great Korean Empire was proclaimed.